Ethan-Gil/reddit-bot/README.md

 ###

 ## Configuration
-If you wish to run this yourself, you must create a config file within the reddit_bot directory where the following information should be placed:
+If you wish to run this yourself, you must create a config file within the root reddit_bot directory where the following information should be placed:
 ##

 ##### Webster's API